bellatl/bell-portfolio/data/blog/quokka-playground-run-javascript-and-typescript-in-vs-code.md

 ---
-tags: ["VS Code", "Tools", "JavaScript", "TypeScript", "Testing", "Debugging"]
+tags: ['VS Code', 'Tools', 'JavaScript', 'TypeScript', 'Testing', 'Debugging']

 draft: false

 title: Quokka Playground - Run JavaScript and TypeScript in VS Code
 summary: Discover the Quokka extension for Visual Studio Code, a valuable tool that simplifies code testing and learning in JavaScript and TypeScript development.
 date: 2023-07-04
-images: ["/thumbnails/quokka-playground-run-javascript-and-typescript-in-vs-code.png"]
+images: ['/thumbnails/quokka-playground-run-javascript-and-typescript-in-vs-code.png']
 ---

 ## Introduction

 When working on a large project, it's often necessary to test specific code snippets in isolation.
 In this blog post, we explore the Quokka extension for Visual Studio Code, a solution that simplifies code testing and learning in JavaScript and TypeScript.

 ## What is Quokka Playground? 🚀

 The Quokka extension provides a seamless testing experience within Visual Studio Code.
 With Quokka, you can easily create new files for trying out code using the command palette.
 As you type, Quokka automatically runs and displays the output of each `console.log` line, allowing you to observe results in real-time.

 Quokka isn't limited to JavaScript; it also supports TypeScript, making it a versatile tool for various web development scenarios.

 ## Installation

 Follow one of these options to install it.

 - Search for `WallabyJs.quokka-vscode` in VS Code Extensions panel and hit install.
 - [Install via the Visual Studio Code Marketplace →](https://marketplace.visualstudio.com/items?itemName=WallabyJs.quokka-vscode).

 ## Enhance Your Learning Journey 📚